kensanangelo/table-tennis-scoreboard/README.md

-# BV Scoreboard
+# Table Tennis Scoreboard

 ## About

+This is a scoreboard for playing table tennis.
+It tracks individual players, their games and displays a leaderboard (using ELO ranking).
+The keys Z and P are mapped to each player, and the intention is for 2 USB paddles to be set up on either side of the table set to those keys, so the players can input when they score a point without leaving the table.

-Built on the MERN stack, the client files will be run on a small computer on the TV next to the ping pong table to track games.
+> Technical details: Built on the MERN stack, the client files will be run on a small computer on the TV next to the ping pong table to track games.
 The server will be run as an API the local files connect to.
 2 USB paddle buttons will be mapped to Z and P for each player, and a mouse will be used to set up the game.
+The way it is set up now, you will need a db on MongoDB Atlas to host the data.

 ## Setup

 -  Run `npm run install-all`
 -  To get players, you have to connect to the test DB
--  Create a .env file in the root and put the following code
+-  Create a .env file in the root and put the following lines:
-   -  SERVER_TOKEN="_Any string_"
+   -  `SERVER_TOKEN=*Any randomized string*`
-   -  CONNECTION_STRING="_Mongo DB url string_"
+   -  `CONNECTION_STRING=*Mongo DB url string*`
-   -  CURRENT_SEASON=1
+   -  `CURRENT_SEASON=1`

 ## Scripts